Bell Labs Digital Synthesizer: Influence

 A final version of the original machine was produced after Digital Keyboards was shut down in early 1985.
 Digital Keyboards' chief designer, Mercer "Stoney" Stockell, decamped and formed Mulogix with Jim Wright and Jerry Ptascynski.
 The Mulogix Slave 32 was a Synergy re-packaged into a 2U rack-mount module with a MIDI interface.
 The Slave 32 could read and write EPROM cartridges from the Synergy.

-In 1981, Caesar Castro and Alan Heaberland introduced their Casheab S-100 board.
+In 1981, Caesar Castro and Allen Heaberlin introduced their Casheab S-100 board.
 It also bore striking resemblance to Alles & Bayer's design.
 One early adopter was Roger Powell who designed his "Databoy" system around it.
 Powell used a home-brew 8800 system to scan the keyboard and modulation controllers as well as provide access to a custom library of sounds he created.

 Starting in 1984, Atari started an effort to develop a single-chip implementation of the Alles Machine in their Sierra project.
 The resulting AMY 1 chip used 64 oscillators and added noise generators to provide special effects needed in games.
 However the AMY was never released, and a 3rd party effort to produce a low-cost synth based on the chip ended when Atari threatened a lawsuit.